mBohunickaCharles/Sudoku_Solver/README.md

     return True
 ```

-Checking entries in rows and columns is straidforward.
-However when it comes to checking boxes we assign to each subgrid member the same staring value, depending on it's position in the 9x9 grid.
-To achieve this we use a floor division and multiply our otput by 3.
-New values assigned to rows and columns are displayed on the image below:
+Checking for duplicate entries in rows and columns is straightforward.
+However, when it comes to 3x3 subgrids, we assign the same starting index to each cell within a subgrid based on its position in the 9x9 grid.
+To do this, we use floor division and multiply the result by 3.
+The resulting values for rows and columns are shown in the image below.

 <p align="center">
 <img width="350em" src="https://github.com/mBohunickaCharles/sudoku_solver/blob/main/image/sudoku_square.drawio.png" align = "center"/>
 </p>
 <br><br/>

-Function ```solve()``` represents our backtracking algorithm for solving sudoku.
-Here we follow a recusive structure, where each recursive call represents a step in the solution.
-The algorithm starts searching for possible digits from top left to bottom right, it maintains state variables that keep track of the current partial solution, the remaining options and the constraints ```possible()```.
-If it comes to clush with constrainst and no options/digits can be filled in algorithm perfoms recusion - goes step back and replaces digit to another possible option.
+The function ```solve()``` implements our backtracking algorithm to solve the Sudoku puzzle.
+It follows a recursive structure, where each recursive call represents a step in the solution process.
+The algorithm starts from the top-left corner and moves toward the bottom-right, maintaining state variables to track the current partial solution, remaining options, and constraints through the possible() function.
+If the algorithm encounters a conflict with the constraints and cannot fill in any digits, it backtracks by stepping back and trying a different option.

 It also contains a base case, where it checks if the solution is complete and valid and prints out the solution if any.